Murray takes long road to reel in old rival Djokovic

-LONDON New world number one Andy Murray was born a week before Novak Djokovic and won the pair's first junior tussle on the tennis court.
+LONDON (Reuters) - New world number one Andy Murray was born a week before Novak Djokovic and won the pair's first junior tussle on the tennis court.

 Since then he has spent his professional career playing catch-up with the Serb who always found a way of staying one step ahead.